 - Adverse reaction to anesthesia

-There is also the possibility that an abscess may reoccur, even after a seemingly successful surgical procedure.
+There is also the possibility that an abscess will reoccur, even after a seemingly successful surgical procedure.